 Clones – Pros

-- If you have a favourite strain whose genetics you love, you can replicate it by cloning it;
+- If you have a favorite strain whose genetics you love, you can replicate it by cloning it;

 - Cloning is very fast, once the plants take root as you don’t have to wait for seeds to germinate;

 - As long as you know the gender of the parent plant, you can guarantee the gender of the clones, thus reducing wastage and time.

 - You still need to have access to a mother plant;